gustavopsantos/Raptor/README.md

 ⚠️ Since this is still a PoC I dont recomment using it in any project. ⚠️
 </div>

+# Simulation
+Raptor does not comes with simulation tool, since there are already good tools for that such as <a href="https://github.com/jagt/clumsy">Clumsy</a>, I see no point of adding it inside the protocol.

 # TODO
 - Adds connection maintainer (Keep-Alive)
 - Adds sample game